 In California, the laws concerning drunk driving are strict, and violations carry severe penalties.
 The State, local governments, and private groups carry on a constant program of advice and warnings not to drink and drive.
 Drunk driving is a leading cause of severe traffic injuries in California.
-These are avoidable car or vehicular accidents that sometimes result in permanent loss and can even result in the loss of life for adults and minors alike.
+These are avoidable car or vehicular accidents that sometimes result in permanent loss and can even result in the loss of life for adults and minors alike, learn more about auto accident loans.

 California Law Regarding Drivers Under the Influence